FAQ

 The BIT and its processes are FERPA protected similar to other student educational records.
 If the BIT determines that you have a legitimate educational need to know about the matter, you may have access to these records.

-You can always contact the Office of Student Conduct or Office of Advocacy and Support for consultation on a concern.
+You can always contact the Office of Student Advocacy and Accountability for consultation on a concern.
 Staff can provide tips, ideas and resources on how to best approach a situation.

 BIT will address every report that is brought to the committee.
 BIT processes typically involve handling of confidential information, so those filing reports will not necessarily know the resolution of a situation.
-If you continue to have concerns about the situation, please contact the Office of Student Conduct.
+If you continue to have concerns about the situation, please contact the Office of Student Advocacy and Accountability.

 Anonymous entries will be addressed by the BIT.
 However, you are encouraged to identify yourself because this may assist the BIT if clarification or additional information is needed.
 Submitting your name also gives your report more credence.

-You may contact the Office of Student Conduct or any of the other members of the BIT.
+You may contact the Office of Student Advocacy and Accountability or any of the other members of the BIT.